farihahoque/BookingAPIs-Automated-Performance-Testing/README.md

 ### **Features**

 - PUT, POST, GET Requests: Tests cover essential HTTP methods to ensure comprehensive API performance evaluation.
--Load Testing: Simulating multiple users accessing the API simultaneously to assess its ability to handle high traffic.
+- Load Testing: Simulating multiple users accessing the API simultaneously to assess its ability to handle high traffic.
--Performance Metrics: Gathering and analyzing response times, throughput, and error rates using 600-1200 users.
+- Performance Metrics: Gathering and analyzing response times, throughput, and error rates using 600-1200 users.
--Report: Simulation is done from non-gui mode and reports are made.
+- Report: Simulation is done from non-gui mode and reports are made.

 ### **Technology used:**